 That is, God is sovereign, and He is in control.
 From today to yesterday to tomorrow, all our days were “written in His book” before one of them came to be (as it says in Psalm 139:16).
 And “the very hairs of your head are all numbered” (Matthew 10:30).
 In Psalm 103:19, it says, “The LORD has established His throne in the heavens, and His sovereignty rules over all.”
 Not only will worry accomplish nothing, but we have no reason to worry because we have a sovereign God!

 4. God is love, and God is good.

-If God weren’t love, and if He weren’t good, I wouldn’t be terribly comforted by His being sovereign.
+If God wasn’t love, and if He wasn’t good, I wouldn’t be terribly comforted by His being sovereign.
 But He is love, and He is good!
 If there’s one thing that would rock our world forever, it’s believing these truths!
 If we believed this, we’d never worry again.
 This means that everything that God does (i.e., everything that happens in our day-to-day lives, everything that happens in our world) is done in love, for good.
 Remember Romans 8:28?
 “And we know that God causes all things to work together for good to those who love God…” God is working for our good.
 Now consider some verses from Psalms—